OpenBuildings/jam/guide/jam/uploads.md

 # Jam Upload Fields

 In order to use Jam::field('upload'), you first have to configure where to save the information.
 This is done by configuring "servers" where to store the information, but a server can also be "local" so to store the files locally.
-After you configure those servers, all of the `upload` fields will use them will use them.
+After you configure those servers, all of the `upload` fields will use them.

 The default configuration file: